-Type of projects, project location and roles on the project
+Type of Projects, Project Location and Roles on the Project

-72% of respondents have experience in more than one African country and all the respondents have worked on high-density residential projects in the Northern Johannesburg area as presented in Table 4.4.
+72% of respondents have experience in more than one African country and all respondents have worked on high-density residential projects in the Northern Johannesburg area as presented in Table 4.4.
 High-density residential development in this study is considered to be any dwelling typology with more than 50 units per hectare.

-Table 4 .4: Location of experience.
+Table 4 .4: Location of experience